telerik/kendo-ui-core/docs-aspnet-mvc/helpers/notification/overview.md

 If the popup content varies and stacking is likely to occur, explicitly define dimensions, so that the popups are aligned and look better when stacked next to one another.

-The example below demonstrates how to manage the position, stacking, and size of the Notification.
+The following example demonstrates how to manage the position, stacking, and size of the Notification.

 ###### Example